SabaLab/diffEnrich/README.md

 ### Step 1: Collect and clean pathways from KEGG API

-First we will use the *get\_kegg* function access the KEGG REST API and download the data sets required to perform our downstream analysis.
+First we will use the *get\_kegg* function to access the KEGG REST API and download the data sets required to perform our downstream analysis.
 This function takes two arguments.
 The first, ‘species’ is required and is the species of interest.
 Currently, *diffEnrich* supports three species, and the argument is a character string using the KEGG code [REF](https://www.pnas.org/content/suppl/2008/09/11/0806162105.DCSupplemental/ST1_PDF.pdf):
 Homo sapiens (human), use ‘hsa’; Mus musculus (mouse), use ‘mmu’, and Rattus norvegicus (rat), use ‘rno’.
 The second, ‘path’ is also passed as